 Having a time management plan in place is a critical piece to a successful academic experience. digiTIES relies on families to support their children in making sure they keep up with their studies.
 Helping our students have a positive and successful experience is a important to us, and we believe the way to achieve that is by partnering with families to ensure each student has the support at home as well as at digiTIES.

-Our college-preparatory program will prepare students for post-secondary education through offerings in SAT Prep and AP courses.
 Students interested in pursuing Islamic and Arabic studies in ALIPH can apply for enrollment in the Junior Aliph Program.

 Our elementary school program (grades 1-5) is founded on our belief that, with a solid partnership between parents and teachers, young students can thrive in an online environment.
 With the help and support of parents as family learning coaches, students log in to their online classes and work towards learning grade-level standards.